Online Computation with Untrusted Advice: Online bidding

 In particular, for $w=4$, the strategy of Theorem~\ref{thm:bidding.upper.k} is $(2^{1+\frac{1}{2^k}},4)$-competitive, whereas $X_u^*$ is $(2,4)$-competitive.
-The following theorem gives a lower bound on the competitiveness of any bidding strategy with $k$ bits.
-The result shows that one needs unbounded number of bids to achieve $(2,4)$-competitiveness.
+In what follows, we will prove a lower bound on the competitiveness of any bidding strategy with $k$ bits (Theorem~\ref{thm:bidding.lower.k}).
+The result shows that one needs an unbounded number of bids to achieve $(2,4)$-competitiveness.